Below you'll find answers to the most frequent questions asked by students.

 Granville Hall is a boutique residence offering 30 single-occupancy rooms of varying sizes, distributed over three levels.
 Each level has 3 to 4 bathrooms, a fully stocked kitchen and a dining area.

 The ground floor contains a common lounge, a vending machine containing cold beverages and snacks, and the Residence Coordinator's room.

 The laundry room, with several card-operated laundry machines, is located in the basement level.
-Secure student storage is also located in the basement level.

 Can minors live at Granville Hall?

 Students under 19 years of age are considered minors in Nova Scotia.
 Granville Hall can accept minors if they display a level of maturity acceptable to the residence manager and submit a release of liability form signed by the student’s parent or legal guardian.
 The form will be provided to the applicant after an application is received.